NicolBolas/Proposal-Ideas/Trivial Operations.md

 ## Trivial Copy Assignment

-These functions perform trivial copy assignment, and fail for any types `T` which are not both trivially-copyable and Assignable.
+These functions perform trivial copy assignment to and/or from live instances of `T`.
+These functions require that `T` is trivially copyable.
+When copying to `T` objects, the functions also require that `T` is Assignable.

+These are effectively convenience functions, wrappers around `memcpy` and `memmove` that do some basic type-checking to see that they are not used on improper types.

 ````
 template<typename T>